0xkalle/simple-stub/README.md

 ## Advanced

 If your stub object needs a function named `calls`.
-You can handover an option object to rename the stub objects build-in `calls` function.
+You can provide an options object to rename the stub objects build-in `calls` function.

 ```js
     const obj = {